 Keen to discover Oxford’s history and character?
 The pubs can offer as much as many of the more traditional attractions.

 There are few things more satisfying than a good British pub.
-For me, that means a warm welcome, cosy nooks and crannies to settle into, character and a sense of history, great beers and tasty food.
+For me, that means a warm welcome, cozy nooks and crannies to settle into, character and a sense of history, great beers, and tasty food.

 Below is my definitive guide to the best pubs in Oxford.
 I strongly recommend that you do not leave the city without trying at least one or two.